gender selection in islam in 2023

 Does Islam allow gender selection?

 Fortunately, gender selection through ART methods such as IVF is permissible in Islam due to the avoidance of genetic abnormalities.
 All authorities in Shia agree to use gender selection for family balance and prevention of genetic issues.
+Although gender selection for family balance is prohibited by religious laws in some Islamic countries, there is always a third way!With a brief look at both sides of the debate, examining the religious and cultural effects of gender selection in Islam and its impact on the family and society, it is better to choose an alternative way.

-It means traveling to select the gender of your child in abroad in a country with a high IVF success rate and affordable costs, which has well-equipped clinics and professional specialists like Iran, is the third way.
+It means travelling to select the gender of your child in abroad in a country with a high IVF success rate and affordable costs, which has well-equipped clinics and professional specialists like Iran, is the third way.
 Gender selection is legal for international couples in Iran, an Islamic and Shia country.

 click now to connect